-At the press conference titled “Introduction of New Methods in Cardiovascular Disease Treatment” held in Ho Chi Minh City on May 5th, Dr. Eugene Sim, a Cardiologist from Parkway Healthcare Group in Singapore, announced that for patients with end-stage heart failure with no hope of recovery, Singapore is developing treatment methods involving stem cell transplantation and the use of mechanical heart support devices.
+At a press conference titled “Introduction of New Methods in Cardiovascular Disease Treatment” held in Ho Chi Minh City on May 5, Dr. Eugene Sim, a cardiologist from Parkway Health Group – Singapore, announced that for patients with end-stage heart failure, who have no hope of recovery, Singapore is developing treatment methods involving the transplantation of stem cells and the use of mechanical heart support devices.

 ![]() |